Moymoy Palaboy: Career

 The brothers started to upload their lip sync videos via YouTube in 2007.
 In 2008, their videos and their YouTube profile garnered over 5 million hits and they have more than 554,000 subscribers.

 Most of their videos were shot at home, as seen in the background, where their aunt 'Mama Auntie' also appears.
 They use their laptop and cellphone cameras to shoot the videos.
 Aside from their aunt, other guests who appeared in their videos include their friends and Philippine TV celebrities.
 Among their most popular YouTube videos are "Everybody (Backstreet's Back)" (by Backstreet Boys), "Wannabe" (by Spice Girls) and "MariMar" (by Thalía).

-The duo made their first TV appearance in GMA Network's Bubble Gang on June 27, 2008, and have since been regulars in that show.
-Aside from Bubble Gang, they have been seen in MTV's Campus Crashers.
+The duo made their first TV appearance in GMA Network's Bubble Gang on June 27, 2008, and had since been regulars in that show, until they left the show in 2019 and 2022.
+Aside from Bubble Gang, they had been seen in MTV's Campus Crashers.
 In their TV interviews, their real voices were masked using high-pitched tones or other voices through the microphone so that their real voices would remain a mystery.

 Due to their popularity, they are now contract artists in GMA Artist Center and recently appearing as regulars in SOP Rules.
 The duo became recording artists and their first song, "Kapit" (Dayo soundtrack), used their real singing voices.
 In March 2009, they released their own debut album entitled Uploaded under Sony BMG and their first single was "Lumayo Ka Man sa Laklak", a parody where the lyrics of Teeth's song "Laklak" is sung to the tune of Rodel Naval's song "Lumayo Ka Man sa Akin".

 The duo revealed their real voices for the first time in a March 20, 2009 episode of Bubble Gang in which they watched the IyoTube segment featuring the impersonators called "Mokmok Palabok".
 This marked the first acting stint of the duo on television.
 Their first primetime show on television is All My Life in 2009, co-starring Aljur Abrenica and Kris Bernal.

 On March 26, 2009, YouTube suspended the duo's moymoypalaboy account due to copyright infringement issues over the songs used; an alternate account under the handle "moymoypalaboyteam" was since created.
 The original YouTube account was eventually reactivated on April 8, 2009.

-In September 2010, the brothers were featured in an advertisement for Coca-Cola called 'Coca Cola Brrrr'.
+In September 2010, the brothers were featured in an advertisement for Coca-Cola called 'Coca-Cola Brrrr'.

 In 2015, Rodfil auditioned for the first season of AXN's Asia's Got Talent along with Felicitas Garcia (also known as "Lola Biritera"), a vegetable vendor from Pasig whom Rodfil had collaborated with on YouTube since 2013, prior to the audition.
 The duo performed Bonnie Tyler's "Total Eclipse of the Heart" and received three out of four "yes" votes from the judges, advancing to the competition's next stage.